 PMMA / Acrylic Sustainable Solutions

-All PMMA materials and articles manufactured by Altuglas, Evonik, Lucite, Plazit and Quinn comply with all relevant legislation and regulations, both at national and European levels.
+All PMMA materials and articles manufactured by Trinseo, Evonik, Lucite, Plazit and Polycasa comply with all relevant legislation and regulations, both at national and European levels.
 The main feedstock (methyl methacrylate – MMA) as well as the secondary raw materials, which are used in the Polymethyl Methacrylate manufacturing processes is subject to the REACH Regulation.

 REACH is the EU regulation concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals.
 It entered into force on 1 June 2007.